Leberwurscht/HHGmax/doc/source/reference/harmonic_propagation.rst

    -  ``config.density`` is the density of the gas, in :math:`\milli\meter^{-3}`.
-Currently, the gas density is assumed to be constant over the entire space grid.
+Currently, the gas density is assumed to be constant over the entire spatial grid.

    -  ``config.pressure`` (optional) can be used instead of ``config.density`` to provide the gas pressure in :math:`\bbar`.